How to open a computer case

-Caution: Before working inside a computer, disconnect all the cables including the power cable from the back of the computer and make sure you're aware of the potential dangers of ESD (electrostatic discharge), and take precautions to prevent it.
+Before working inside a computer, disconnect all the cables including the power cable from the back of the computer.
+Also, make sure you're aware of the potential dangers of ESD (electrostatic discharge), and take precautions to prevent it.

-There is no standard for how to open a computer case, which means how you open your case depends on the manufacturer of your case and computer.
+There's no standard for how to open a computer case, which means how you open your case depends on the manufacturer of your case.
 Below are the three most common methods of how to open a computer case.

 Before opening the case, disconnect all the cables from the back of the computer and place it on a table.
-Next, identify the chassis you're working with.
-Below is a short list of different ways a computer case cover is held on.
+Next, identify the model of chassis you're using.
+Below is a short list of different ways a computer case cover is held in place.

 - Screw - Case held on with screws.